Please note that Tapas no longer supports Internet Explorer.

 ~ Liam

-She stood before the mirror.
-Presentable, she decided, though privately she thought this tunic was the nicest one she’d ever owned.
-After tidying her room and making her bed, she stepped into the hall and was surprised to see Aleron already standing there as though he’d been waiting for her.
+She stood before the mirror, backing up until she could see her whole figure.
+Good enough.
+After making her bed, she stepped into the hall and was surprised to see Aleron already waiting by her door.

 She opened her mouth to say good morning but then stopped, a slight frown marring her brows.
 “Did you sleep at all?”

 Astra murmured something sympathetic and studied him critically.
 Though the dark circles were prominent, he wasn’t pale, and seemed to be standing with his usual steadiness.
-“Are you sure you want to do the tour today?” she asked him anyways.
+“Are you sure you want to do the tour today?” she asked him anyway.
 “I don’t mind putting it off if you have work to do.”

 Aleron shook his head.
 “I appreciate the thought, but I’d rather you know your way around before you run off and get yourself into trouble.”